-Falling Asleep At the Wheel
+Falling Asleep At The Wheel

-We all know there is an increasing shortage of sleep problem in the United States.
+We all know there is an increasing shortage of sleep problems in the United States.
 Not surprisingly, the problem of not getting enough sleep is spilling into our roads.
 A recent CDC study said that 4.2% of adults have admitted to falling asleep at the wheel within the previous month.
 This is an alarming statistic.
 California is said to have the 3rd highest rate of drivers who snooze at the wheel.
 Keep in mind this number is actually low because some people do not realize they have fallen asleep or simply fail to admit it for whatever reason.

-It won’t come as a surprise that hard working adults between the ages of 25 and 34 are said to be the highest at risk for driving while fatigued or drowsy.
+It won’t come as a surprise that hard-working adults between the ages of 25 and 34 are said to be the highest at risk for driving while fatigued or drowsy.
 Many of these types of crashes occur closer to the end of the day when people are getting off work while feeling tired.